 The Advantages of Going Back to the University as a Senior

-- Boost memory function and critical thinking.
-According to scientific research, seniors who regularly read and put themselves in problem-solving situations have a lower risk of dementia and higher cognition.
-In the university, all students find themselves in lots of problem-solving situations that highly challenge them.
-The educational environment also requires reading and analyzing; both can increase seniors’ cognition and memory function.
-Also, learning is among the list of hobbies for seniors, and they can choose to study to reduce the risk of Alzheimer’s and other mental diseases.
+According to scientific research, seniors who regularly read and put themselves in problem-solving situations have a lower risk of dementia and also higher cognition function.
+For example, students find themselves in many problem-solving situations that highly challenge them in the university.
+Also, The educational environment requires lots of reading and analyzing; both can increase seniors’ cognition skills and memory function.

-- Follow your wishes and interests.
-As mentioned above, back to the university gives seniors a unique opportunity to follow their lifelong wishes.
+As mentioned above, going back to the university gives seniors a unique opportunity to follow their lifelong wishes.
 Even better, you can discover your previously unknown interests!

-- Social interaction.
-No doubt that there is a direct relationship between lack of social interaction and depression.
-By Going back to the university, seniors can expand their social relations and experience more interactive and fun times.
+There is no doubt that there is a direct relationship between lack of social interaction and depression.
+Therefore, by going back to the university, seniors can expand their social relations and experience more interactive and fun times.

-Today, many online classes and degree programs fit seniors’ scheduling and are designed for senior learners.
-Based on different programs offered by universities, we categorized the best degrees for seniors as associate, bachelor, master and PhD programs.
+Today, many online classes and degree programs fit seniors’ scheduling and are also designed for senior learners.
+Therefore, based on different programs offered by universities, we categorized the best degrees for seniors as an associate, bachelor, master, and Ph.D. programs.

 It is a two-year degree and typically contains around 60 credit hours.
-The Associate degrees for seniors that pave their way into the best jobs are:
+The Associate degrees for seniors that pave their way into the best jobs are as follows:

 - Child development